B3rn475/CrowdAnnotationAggregator/README.md

 This is the class responsible of computing the coherence among the aggregated annotations.
 It is templated on both the __Annotation__ and  the __Content__.
 You must define your own __CoherenceEstimator__ that implements an algorithm valid for you particular kind of __Annotation__.
 During the process many Objects of this type will be instantiated.
-In particular one for each annotator, so you are sure that all the __Annotation__s passed are related to the same __Annotator__.
+In particular one for each annotator, so you are sure that all the annotations passed are related to the same __Annotator__.
 You have to implement the method __estimate__ that takes as parameter a content to skip in the process.
 This method can be Asynchronous but has to call the method __postEstimate__ at the end of the process.
 To this method you have to pass as parameters the content that you have skipped and the weight __estimate__ as a Double.
 If for performance reason you want to pre-compute some values at the beginning of the process you can do that Overriding the method __initializingEstimation__.
 It can be Asynchronous, you must invoke __postInitializingEstimation__ at the end of the initialization.